Prabhakar-Naik/senior-java-developer/README.md

 Efficiency: JWTs can reduce the need for the resource server to query the authorization server for every request, as the necessary information is already contained within the token.

 # 29. Encryption (SSL/TLS).
+Encryption is the process of converting data into an unreadable format, called ciphertext, so that it can only be understood by someone who has the "key" to decrypt it.
+It's a fundamental security measure for protecting sensitive information.
+SSL/TLS is a specific type of encryption used extensively on the internet.
+<h2>SSL/TLS: Securing Internet Communication</h2>
+SSL (Secure Sockets Layer) and TLS (Transport Layer Security) are cryptographic protocols that provide secure communication over a network, most commonly the Internet.
+TLS is the successor to SSL, and while SSL is still widely recognized, TLS is the more modern and secure protocol.
+You'll often see them referred to together as "SSL/TLS."<br>
+Purpose: SSL/TLS creates an encrypted connection between a client (e.g., a web browser) and a server (e.g., a website's server).
+This ensures that any data transmitted between them remains confidential and cannot be intercepted or tampered with by third parties.
+<h3>How it Works:</h3>
+<h4>Handshake:</h4>
+The SSL/TLS handshake is the process that initiates a secure connection.
+It involves the following steps:<br>
+The client sends a "hello" message to the server, indicating which TLS version and encryption methods it supports.<br>
+The server responds with its own "hello" message, selecting the encryption methods and sending its SSL/TLS certificate.<br>
+The client verifies the server's certificate with a Certificate Authority (CA) to ensure it's legitimate.<br>
+The client and server exchange information to generate a shared secret key.<br>
+Both parties use this shared secret key to encrypt and decrypt the data they transmit.
+<h4>Encryption:</h4>
+Once the secure connection is established, the client and server use symmetric encryption to encrypt the actual data being transmitted.
+Symmetric encryption uses the same key for both encryption and decryption, making it faster and more efficient for encrypting large amounts of data.
+<h4>Decryption:</h4>
+The recipient of the encrypted data uses the same shared secret key to decrypt it back into its original, readable format.
+<h3>Key Components:</h3>
+Certificates: Digital certificates are used to verify the identity of the server and establish trust.
+An SSL/TLS certificate contains information about the server, including its public key.<br>
+Public Key Cryptography: SSL/TLS uses asymmetric cryptography (public key cryptography) to exchange the shared secret key during the handshake.
+This involves a pair of keys:<br>
+A public key, which can be shared with anyone.<br>
+A private key, which is kept secret by the server.<br>
+Symmetric Encryption: Once the shared secret key is established through asymmetric encryption, symmetric encryption takes over for the actual data transfer due to its efficiency.<br>
+HTTPS: Hypertext Transfer Protocol Secure (HTTPS) is the secure version of HTTP.
+It uses SSL/TLS to encrypt HTTP traffic, ensuring that data transmitted between a web browser and a website is secure.
+You can identify an HTTPS connection by the "https://" prefix in the URL and the padlock icon in the browser's address bar.
+<h3>Importance of SSL/TLS:</h3>

 # 30. Rate Limiting and Throttling.
 # 31. Apache Kafka for Distributed Streaming.